rdkcentral/mock-firebolt/docs/UsageWithinApps.md

 Each application may use its own mechanism to set this value.
 Example approaches (while in development):

-- Simply hard-code it to ws://localhost:9998 and assume all developers have Mock Firebolt running locally on that port
+- Simply hard-code it to `ws://localhost:9998` and assume all developers have Mock Firebolt running locally on that port
 - Use one or more query string parameters to control things.
 Examples:
-  - Use Mock Firebolt, and set this global variable to ws://localhost:9998:
+  - Use Mock Firebolt, and set this global variable to `ws://localhost:9998`:
-    - &mf=true
+    - `&mf=true`
   - Use Mock Firebolt, but use a specific port on localhost
-    - &mf=9993
+    - `&mf=9993`
   - Use Mock Firebolt, and use a specific value for the Firebolt endpoint to use (note the URL encoding used and the path for a specific user)
-    - &mf=ws%3A%2F%2Flocalhost%3A9998%2F123
+    - `&mf=ws%3A%2F%2Flocalhost%3A9998%2F123`

 # Webpack Techniques to Activate Mock Firebolt in Development Mode Only

-Ideally, you should not set window.\_\_firebolt.endpoint in production.
+Ideally, you should not set `window.__firebolt.endpoint` in production.
 If you are using webpack, there are a number of plugins / techniques you can use, including:

 - ifdef-loader -- See https://github.com/nippur72/ifdef-loader for more information.
 - DefinePlugin -- See https://webpack.js.org/plugins/define-plugin for more information.